Xiaofei-it/pinoc/docs/pinoc_demo.md

 }
 ```

-Because we want to replace the original method `init`, we must give the method a return value, which is `null` above.

-`get_outer_context` is a Java function provided by Pinoc instead of Zlang.
+The above `get_outer_context` is a Java function provided by Pinoc instead of Zlang.
 You may refer to `PinocLibraries` for more provided functions.

 ## Write the configuration

-We write the configuration:
+We write the following configuration:

 ```
 {targets:[
     {class: "com/iqiyi/trojantest/DemoActivity", method_name: "init", method_sig: "()V", library: 0},